nsdf-fabric/nsdf-web/nsdf-ahm-2022.md

 ---

-Join the National Science Data Fabric Team on Tue Oct 11 to learn how we deliver data democratization and eScience to the community, in conduction with the <a href="https://www.escience-conference.org/2022/">IEEE eScience conference</a> in Salt Lake City, UT.
+Join the National Science Data Fabric Team on Tue Oct 11 to learn how we deliver data democratization and eScience to the community, in conjunction with the <a href="https://www.escience-conference.org/2022/">IEEE eScience conference</a> in Salt Lake City, UT.

 # Tuesday October  11